TheoW03/TheoW03/README.md

 I am a 3rd year university Computer science student, minor studies in game design

-I have a strong passion for building software.
+I have a strong passion for building software. and its one of my favorite hobbies to partake in

 my preferred languages are Java, C++, C#,...